 Detailed information for the grouped events is shown in the following table.
 Check the box for Enable logging to enable the grouped events.
 All default values are enabled (checked).
-Detail for each event group is available in the System Log Event Types section.
+Detailed descriptions of the event types are available in the System Logs section.